Carlos Cisneros (footballer)

-Carlos Ernesto Cisneros Barajas (born 30 August 1993), also known as El Charal, is a Mexican professional footballer who plays as a right-back and winger for Liga MX club Guadalajara.
+Carlos Ernesto Cisneros Barajas (born 30 August 1993), commonly known as "Charal Cisneros", is a Mexican professional footballer who plays as a right-back and winger for Liga MX club León.

 Club career

 Youth career

 Cisneros joined Guadalajara's youth academy in 2008.
 He then continued through Chivas Youth Academy successfully going through U-17 and U-20.
 Until reaching the first team, Benjamín Galindo being the coach who promoted Cisneros to first team.

 Coras (loan)

 Cisneros joined Coras F.C. on loan.
 He made his debut on July 18, 2014, against Zacatepec winning 1–0.

 Guadalajara

 He made his professional debut as a substitute on 17 February 2013 in a match against Puebla that resulted in a 1–1 draw.
 He scored his first goal on 24 January 2016 in a home match against Tigres UANL.